AntonTegnelov/expanded_trade/docs/core_trade_system_framework/architechture.md

 - Initialize trade systems properly when loading existing saves
 - Handle migration of trade data between mod versions

+### 7.5 Art and Visual Assets Approach

+- Leverage existing game art assets exclusively where possible
+- No custom art will be created unless absolutely necessary
+- Interface elements will utilize vanilla UI components and templates
+- Event illustrations will repurpose existing game art
+- Map visuals will adapt existing map modes and indicators
+- Building icons will reuse appropriate vanilla icons
+- Trade goods will be represented by existing item icons from the base game
+- If custom visuals are absolutely required, they will be minimal and closely match the game's style

 ### 7.6 Historical Accuracy Timeline

 To maintain historical accuracy, the mod implements the following timeline restrictions: